vlkv/vocalizzo_doc/pitch_monitor.md

 </p>

 There are tons of variations of Siren/Slide exercises, search YouTube for detailed explanation of them.
-And I hope that Vocalizzo's Pitch Monitor will help you and will make your exercises more of a fun!
+And I hope that Vocalizzo's Pitch Monitor will help you and will make your exercises more fun!